Classical period (music): Classicism

 Economic changes also had the effect of altering the balance of availability and quality of musicians.
 While in the late Baroque, a major composer would have the entire musical resources of a town to draw on, the musical forces available at an aristocratic hunting lodge or small court were smaller and more fixed in their level of ability.
 This was a spur to having simpler parts for ensemble musicians to play, and in the case of a resident virtuoso group, a spur to writing spectacular, idiomatic parts for certain instruments, as in the case of the Mannheim orchestra, or virtuoso solo parts for particularly skilled violinists or flutists.
 In addition, the appetite by audiences for a continual supply of new music carried over from the Baroque.
 This meant that works had to be performable with, at best, one or two rehearsals.
 Even after 1790, Mozart writes about "the rehearsal", with the implication that his concerts would have only one rehearsal.

 Since there was a greater emphasis on a single melodic line, there was greater emphasis on notating that line for dynamics and phrasing.
 This contrasts with the Baroque era, when melodies were typically written with no dynamics, phrasing marks, ornaments, as it was assumed that the performer would improvise these elements on the spot.
 In the Classical era, it became more common for composers to indicate where they wanted performers to play ornaments such as trills or turns.
-The simplification of texture made such instrumental detail more important, and alit so made the use of characteristic rhythms, such as attention-getting opening fanfares, the funeral march rhythm, or the minuet genre, more important in establishing and unifying the tone of a single movement.
+The simplification of texture made such instrumental detail more important, and it also made the use of characteristic rhythms, such as attention-getting opening fanfares, the funeral march rhythm, or the minuet genre, more important in establishing and unifying the tone of a single movement.

 The Classical period also saw the gradual development of sonata form, a set of structural principles for music that reconciled the Classical preference for melodic material with harmonic development, which could be applied across musical genres.
 The sonata itself continued to be the principal form for solo and chamber music, while later in the Classical period, the string quartet became a prominent genre.
 The symphony form for orchestra was created in this period (this is popularly attributed to Joseph Haydn).
 The concerto grosso (a concerto for more than one musician), a very popular form in the Baroque era, began to be replaced by the solo concerto, featuring only one soloist.
 Composers began to place more importance on the particular soloist's ability to show off virtuoso skills, with challenging, fast scale and arpeggio runs.
 Nonetheless, some concerti grossi remained, the most famous of which was Mozart's Sinfonia Concertante for Violin and Viola in E-flat major.